 Mason Facilities, Housing and Residence Life, Athletics, and Recreation along with their respective contractors manage Mason’s grounds.
-The Office of Sustainability oversees a few sites on campus organically such as the Innovation Food Forest and the Potomac Heights Organic Vegetable Garden.
+University Sustainability oversees a few sites on campus organically such as the Innovation Food Forest and the Potomac Heights Organic Vegetable Garden.
 These two gardens are managed by our staff and students volunteers.
 Look for our Facebook pages to get more involved.

 These sites were created by Mason Grounds to encourage biodiversity and pollinators on campus.
 These sites are not usually mowed and are naturally maintained.

-We have five existing gardens on Fairfax campus and one at the Science and Technology campus that need constant care so please consider volunteering or adding to our existing areas.
+We have five existing gardens on the Fairfax campus and one at the Science and Technology campus that need constant care so please consider volunteering or adding to our existing areas.
 Existing gardens include the Innovation Food Forest, the Potomac Heights Organic Vegetable Garden, the Presidents Park Greenhouse, the Green Studio, and the Child Development Center Garden.
-Therefore if you are passionate about gardening please get involved to help us maintain our current gardens by joining GOGA (GMU Organic Garden Association) and volunteering.
-Find the volunteer schedules and information by visiting green.gmu.edu and navigating to the associated pages.
-You can also find these sites represented on Facebook and Instagram by searching for gmugarden, gmugreenhouse, and gmufoodforest.
+Therefore, if you are passionate about gardening please get involved to help us maintain our current gardens by volunteering.
+Find the volunteer schedules and information by visiting our Sign-Ups Portal website.

-1. There are two composting areas on campus managed by the Office of Sustainability.
+1. There are two composting areas on campus managed by University Sustainability.
 You are encouraged to contribute your biodegradable waste to the outdoor composts on the Fairfax campus located at the Potomac Heights Vegetable Garden and the Innovation Food Forest.
-There is also a worm compost in the greenhouse for hands on learning.
+There is also an indoor worm compost system in the Presidents Park Greenhouse for hands-on learning.
 Consider volunteering at the gardens or greenhouse to learn more and help maintain the composts.

-2. Anyone can contribute to the compost piles on campus and here’s how!
+2. Anyone can contribute to the outdoor compost piles on campus and here’s how!

 - Good for composting: lots of paper products, and cardboard (ripped up preferably), plus coffee grounds, tea bags, plant debris, veggie scraps, fruit, not-so-oily leftovers, pasta, rice, bread, etc.